 1. Don't follow your passion, it's a trap.Chasing your passion is one of the most brainwashing statements our generation has ever been told.

 Many people are confused about what their passion truly is, especially when young.
-The most common passions worldwide include swimming, sports, reading etc which are not available jobs for most people.
+The most common passions worldwide include swimming, sports, reading etc. which are not available jobs for most people.
 Most people wouldn’t even like doing these things anymore if they had to monetize it somehow.

 Many of us can discover that we are capable of being passionate about practical and ordinary career paths.
 This is because what creates real job satisfaction and a passionate feeling is first achieving autonomy, competence, and having a good relationship with your coworkers.
-These three qualities can be found at many practical jobs, and can make even the most strange jobs totally awesome to do everyday.
+These three qualities can be found at many practical jobs and can make even the most strange jobs totally awesome to do every day.
 They should teach this idea in school.

 Not everybody has to be an Olympic swimmer to feel super passionate about their career.
 We as humans are flexible and are entirely capable of finding tremendous job satisfaction in non-rockstar career paths.
-You would be shocked to know many office admin report tremendous career satisfaction at their jobs because they are able to work autonomously, are given more responsibility when they become highly competent, and if they have a good relationship with their coworkers it can be a sweet job.
+You would be shocked to know many office admins report tremendous career satisfaction with their jobs because they are able to work autonomously, are given more responsibility when they become highly competent, and if they have a good relationship with their coworkers it can be a sweet job.

 Conversely, being a rockstar and playing music all day can be an absolute nightmare of a career path.
 Why do you think so many rockstars become depressed and kill themselves with drugs and hookers?
 Do they seem totally blissfully happy and zen about their working conditions?
 They’re separated from their families half the time and are a slave to a tour schedule.

-2. Love in your 20’s will serve as you teacher, in your middle life as your foundation, and in your old age as your fondest memories.
+2. Love in your 20’s will serve as your teacher, in your middle life as your foundation, and in your old age as your fondest memories.
 If you are in your 20’s, many relationships will fail and not work but function as learning exercises.
 Because of this, don’t stress so much.
 It’s all just practice until you’re married.

 If single, learn to be happy by yourself and not rely on a partner for validation or happiness.
 You can't make somebody else happy if you don't know how to be happy yourself.
 Two badly adjusted people who are not harmonious between their heart and mind cannot balance each other’s weaknesses out.
 We must be balanced in order not to disrupt the balance of another.
 You want your partner to bring out your best traits, not your worst traits.